front-end-intermediate/session-1/readme.md

 }
 ```

-Add some css for the new class we added:
+And add some css for the `fixed-nav` class:

 ```css
 body.fixed-nav nav {